Baser Amer: College career

 Amer, now a highly sought-after prospect, was heavily recruited by several schools, but chose to stay at San Beda.
 Despite playing as backup point guard in his rookie year, he led the Lions in assists, with 4.5 per game average.
 He also helped the Red Lions to win another title in 2012 and was awarded the Finals MVP despite coming off the bench.
 Upon the graduation of Anjo Caram, he took the starting point guard slot and led the Lions to two more titles in 2013 and 2014 where thanks to the distribution of Amer, who already had an incredible 11 assists at the half, SBC slowly started to turn the tide of the ball game in their favor and went ahead by eight, 22-14, at the end of the first period in the pivotal Game 2.

 He ended his college career failing to secure the six-peat for San Beda whilst being out of action for three months prior during the season after dislocating his right shoulder in a game against Letran.
-He reinjured his shoulder after hacking Letran guard Mark Cruz in the second quarter, which resulted to an unsportsmanlike foul whistled at him.
+He reinjured his shoulder after hacking Letran guard Mark Cruz in the second quarter, resulting in a controversial foul being whistled at him.

-Although he was unable to attain the ideal end to his college career, Baser left the walls of San Beda University (then San Beda College) with a wealth of experience and a grateful heart.
-Despite the losing the coveted prize to Letran, he had solid numbers for the Jamike Jarin-mentored squadron as he finished with 14 points, 3 rebounds, 7 assists and one steal.
-He also played a pivotal factor in the closing minutes of the fourth quarter as he and fellow graduating Bedan Ola Adeogun sparked an 8-0 run to forge an overtime.
-Even though the Red Lions fell short in the 5-minute extension period, Amer stressed that he has no regrets for choosing San Beda and added that he will always be proud to be part of the Bedan community.
-“We may not be able to get the championship, but I have no regrets playing for San Beda,” he wrote in an Instagram post.
+Although he was unable to attain an ideal end to his college career, Baser left San Beda University (then San Beda College) with a wealth of experience and a grateful heart.
+Despite his loss to Letran, he finished with 14 points, 3 rebounds, 7 assists and one steal.
+He also played a pivotal factor in the closing minutes of the fourth quarter as he and fellow player Bedan Ola Adeogun sparked an 8-0 run to forge an overtime.
+Even though the Red Lions fell short in the 5-minute extension period, Amer stressed that he had no regrets for choosing San Beda and added that he would always be proud to be part of the Bedan community.
+“We may not be able to get the championship, but I have no regrets playing for San Beda” he wrote in an Instagram post.
 “My journey as a Red Lion ends, but I will always be a proud Bedan.”